richafnu/Viva/Viva/glint/reports/color-coding.md

 - Strengths may have a red dot indicating the item is below the benchmark.
 - If the majority of items are above the benchmark, Opportunities may have a blue dot.

-## Color Coding for the Favorability Scale
+## Color coding for the Favorability Scale

 Favorability is calculated from responses that fall within a specific range along the rating scale.